<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <entry>

-<link rel="alternate" type="text/html" href="https://kottke.org/26/06/0049220-a-story-about-what-being-" />
+<link rel="alternate" type="text/html" href="https://kottke.org/26/08/0049445-your-brain-is-a-gambling-" />

 <author>